open/close all folders

 - Every issue of The Intimates (except #6 and #12) has a cover made to look like that of a magazine for teen superheroes, with headlines either to that effect, or about characters or events in the comic.

-- The short-lived Thunderbolts revamp that ran from #76-#81 featured covers styled after men's magazines like Stuff, FHM, and Maxim.
+- The short-lived Thunderbolts revamp that ran from #76 to #81 featured covers styled after men's magazines like Stuff, FHM, and Maxim.
 For instance◊.

 - The cover of X-Men Legacy #10 looks like a pharmaceutical print ad or pamphlet promoting a mutant cure, as you can see◊.

 - The packaging for Borat made it look like a cheap, foreign bootleg rather than a polished official DVD release.
 The disc itself looks like a blank disc that was recorded over, with the movie's title written on it in marker.
-It serves to highlight the films' Mockumentary status.
+The DVD menus also look like they have been whipped up in five minutes with no budget.
+It serves to highlight the film's Mockumentary status.

-- The poster for Pulp Fiction, and by extension the cover for its DVD and VHS releases, is designed to look like a worn pulp fiction book (including the 10c price).
+- The poster for Pulp Fiction, and by extension the cover for its DVD and VHS releases, is designed to look like a worn pulp fiction book (including the 10¢ price).

 - The packaging for the Criterion DVD edition of Videodrome is designed to look like (and be the exact same size as) a VHS tape, as a Mythology Gag.

-- Some of Blackmores Night albums are made to look like books instead of CD cases.
+- Some of Blackmore's Night's albums are made to look like books instead of CD cases.

 - Joy Electric's The White Songbook.
 Externally, it looks like a standard CD jewel case, but the liner notes were designed like an actual book—complete with a book-style page of copyright and printing information, and a table of contents.